flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command change the processor `Vector Base Register` location.
+This command changes the processor `Vector Base Register` location.

 The processor vectors will be moved to a new location, either in CHIP memory (VBRMOVE=0) or in FAST memory (VBRMOVE=1).